How to do a balance transfer with American Express

 Best Amex cards for balance transfers

-It’s important to note that Amex typically offers intro APRs on balance transfers for a limited time.
-Also, some of the offers below may change or expire.
+It’s important to note that Amex typically offers intro APRs on balance transfers or purchases for a limited time — meaning that some of the offers below may change or expire.

-Blue Cash Preferred Card from American Express: Best for high rates of cash back
+Blue Cash Preferred Card from American Express: Best for high cash back rates

 This card also earns substantial cash back in select everyday categories.
 You’ll earn 6 percent cash back on U.S. supermarket purchases (on up to $6,000 per year, then 1 percent) and select U.S. streaming subscriptions, 3 percent cash back on transit and U.S. gas station purchases and 1 percent back on all other purchases.
 A $95 annual fee applies.